RyanMConstable/CSGO_Project/README.md

 ### getJSONInfo.py
-getJSONInfo(gameShareCode): Takes a game code, then downloads the game, analyzes it, and returns a JSON file with info if the code existed, returns 'Failure' otherwise returnGameInfo(gameShareCode, json): Takes a JSON formatted input and outputs the statistics of the 10 players that played a game clearReplayDir(): Takes nothing and removes all files from the csgo replay directory, util function.
+getJSONInfo(gameShareCode): Takes a game code, then downloads the game, analyzes it, and returns a JSON file with info if the code existed, returns 'Failure' otherwise returnGameInfo(gameShareCode, json): Takes a JSON formatted input and outputs the statistics of the 10 players that played a game clearReplayDir(): Takes nothing and removes all files from the csgo replay directory, util function

 ### dbdatasetup.py
 populateStats(): Takes nothing and populates the gamestats table by analyzing and parsing JSON files from every game in the gamecode table